Post-merger with BHP, Woodside becomes ‘largest energy company on ASX’

 Woodside has put the wheels into motion to integrate the two organisations, including standardisation of reporting across all jurisdictions.
 Back in February 2022, the Australian player also revealed a new executive team, which is expected to lead the new company now that this merger is complete, allowing the firm to take full advantage of energy transition opportunities to foster further growth.

 The company elaborates that its net profit after tax for the first half of 2022 will incorporate the contribution of the BHP’s portfolio from completion and the accounting treatment of this portfolio will align with Woodside’s policies.

 “We are focused on unlocking pre-tax annual synergies of more than $400 million as we merge the two businesses.
 It is exciting to welcome the BHP Petroleum team to Woodside Energy and start delivering on our shared vision for the future,” concluded O’Neill.

-In a separate statement, BHP Group confirmed that the merger of its oil and gas portfolio with Woodside by an all-stock merger has been completed, adding that the closing price of Woodside shares on ASX on 31 May 2022 was A$29.76 or $21.39.
+In a separate statement, BHP Group confirmed that the merger of its oil and gas portfolio with Woodside was completed by an all-stock merger, adding that the closing price of Woodside shares on ASX on 31 May 2022 was A$29.76 or $21.39.